 - Runme currently only has rudimentary support for PowerShell.
 While PowerShell is not limited to Windows, it is its primary platform.
 We recommend using WSL.

-Please help making Runme better.
-Any information emitted by Runme is pseudo-anonymized (no PII whatsoever) and the emitter will respect VS Code's global "send no telemetry" (id:
+Please help to make Runme better.
+Any information emitted by Runme is pseudo-anonymized (no PII whatsoever), and the emitter will respect VS Code's global "send no telemetry" (id:

 telemetry.telemetryLevel) setting.
-The purpose of collecting this information is to continuously improve the Runme experience for developers.
+The purpose of collecting this information is to improve the Runme experience for developers continuously.

 Telemetry collected includes: